durban89/countdown-alarm-pro/README.md

 PulseTimer can be used for:

-* 🍅 Pomodoro and focused work sessions
+* 🎯 Focused work sessions
 * ☕ Short breaks
 * 💻 Development tasks
 * 🧑‍💻 Coding sessions